OneBobone/SpotifySync-Installer/README.md

 #Spotify SyncServer
 - Support for Nuvo/Mirage app to sync playlists
+- Support for own Selector witin the app
-- Support for own web application including Sync Scheduler
+- Support for own Web application including Sync Scheduler

 0. Make a copy of the C:\ProgramData\Autonomic Controls\Data folder and save it somewhere as backup.